Hemp going legit in federal farm bill agreement, some wonder if marijuana is far behind

 "We are laying the groundwork for a new commodity market for Kentucky farmers," Sen. Mitch McConnell, R-Kentucky, said in a statement.
 McConnell was a lead negotiator on the inclusion of hemp in the farm bill.

+The full House and Senate still must agree on the bill that will head to the House floor Wednesday.
 Analysts have predicted legal hemp will remain a boutique crop, and the Congressional Research Service recently cited wildly differing projections about its economic potential.

 Still, farmers interested in hemp say the farm bill agreement is a giant leap toward a viable hemp industry in this country.